Wazzabeee/movie-barcodes/README.md

 ### Todo

 - [ ] Optimize Parellel Processing using cap.grap() just like sequential version
-- [ ] Define max workers using cpu.cores()
-- [ ] Define default behavior as maximum cores for faster generation
 - [ ] Optimize K-means to speed up the process
 - [ ] Add small GUI with all options available
 - [ ] Add option to modify the barcode's height (current is frame's height)